 Our list has 1/2 cup of pomegranate seeds counts as 1 purple or 2 small figs both less bulk than a full cup.
 Some things you wouldn’t think of as “fruit” are on that list, jarred salsa or plain no sugar added marinara sauce, this is really good for people who don’t care for fruit that much.

-With the red container, there are a few tricks like using ricotta and cottage cheese as “cheese” that counts as a red, pizza and casseroles get that creaminess we love, and remember that Greek yogurt as ranch dip above.
+With the red container, there are a few tricks like using ricotta and cottage cheese as “cheese” that counts as a red, pizza and casseroles.
+It helps us get that creaminess we love.
+And remember that Greek yogurt as ranch dip above.
+You can gently pack your meat into your Red instead of packing it so full you have to stand on it to get it to close.
+I do pack my Reds as full as I can because I know that protein keeps me full longer!!

 Here last but not least is that yellow container… that pesky yellow.
 Most people don’t have trouble eating those yellows, but in Brackets E and F you have to eat 5!

-My favorite way to get 2 yellows in at one meal is to have 1 WHOLE baked potato or 1 large baked sweet potato for them.
+My favorite way to get 2 yellows in at one meal is to have 1 WHOLE baked potato.
+Or 1 large baked sweet potato.
 A cup of a good clean cereal with a 1 cup/8 ounces of coconut milk beverage is a double yellow too.